libxml-raku/LibXML-raku/docs/Document.md

          Str $URI?, QName $name?, Str $doc-type?
     )

-Perl or DOM-style constructors for the document class.
+Raku or DOM-style constructors for the document class.
 As parameters it takes the version string and (optionally) the encoding string.
 Simply calling *createDocument*() will create the document:

 ```xml
 <?xml version="your version" encoding="your encoding"?>